Key Points

 To begin issuing, renewing, and revoking certificates automatically, you’ll first need to set up an ACME client (sometimes called an “agent”) on your web server:

-- Select a compatible agent and appoint the domain that you want it to manage.
+- Select a compatible ACME agent.
+Choose an agent and assign the domain that you want it to manage.

-- The agent will communicate with the assigned CA to generate a pair of keys that will be used for the validation process.
+- Generate a validation key pair.
+The agent will communicate with the assigned CA to generate the keys used during the validation process.

 You can install ACME clients on any server using X.509 certificates.
 From there, you can manage multiple domains on the same server or install on a domain-by-domain basis.